 Having conversations like this only improves your emotional intimacy, meaning anal sex is a great way to be more vulnerable with your partner.

-If you're a woman having sex with a man, trying out butt play in the bedroom essentially eliminates the possibility of falling pregnant—unless of course, you're enjoying both vaginal penetration, as well as anal.
+If you're a woman having sex with a man, trying out butt play in the bedroom almost entirely eliminates the possibility of falling pregnant—unless of course, you're enjoying both vaginal penetration, as well as anal (though don't do this without thoroughly cleaning the penis before moving from onn to the other!)

-However, it's important to note that if any semen makes its way into the vagina during anal sex, there is still the possibility of a pregnancy, so it's wise to continue taking precautions, such as birth control or condoms.
+This makes anal a seriously preferable option for some couples—however, it's important to note that if any semen makes its way into the vagina during anal sex, there is still the possibility of a pregnancy, so it's wise to continue taking precautions, such as birth control or condoms if you are worried.

 And of course, it's vital to remember that just because pregnancy is (pretty much) off the cards with anal sex, the risk of contracting an STI is still very real.
 Sexually transmitted diseases are spread through any sexual contact, so it's important to get tested, wear a condom and ensure total honesty between you and any sexual partners.